PatrickTomChacko/Programming-in-C/Practical09/readme.md

-Practical09 has code for Magic Sqaure recoginition
+Practical09 has code for Magic Square recognition

 to run the code use: